zepedaj/soleil/docs/source/content/getting_started.rst

             cd <soleil code root>/soleil_examples
             pip install .

-          For convenience, ``solconf`` directories are placed inside each example module directory -- note that these do not need to be installed.
+          For convenience, ``solconf`` directories are placed inside each example module directory -- note that these do not need to be installed but assume that the *soleil_examples*
+          Python packge is installed.

 Model and training routine
 ----------------------------

-The Python codebase for the CIFAR training includes two modules.
+The Python codebase for the CIFAR classifier training includes two modules.

 The first module contains a model:

 .. literalinclude:: ../../../soleil_examples/cifar/model.py
+                    :linenos:

 The second module contains a training routine:

 .. literalinclude:: ../../../soleil_examples/cifar/train.py
+                    :linenos:

 The solconf package